bkushigian/gto-workbook/sections/semi-bluffs-and-protection/bn-rfi-bb-call.md

 #### Hands
 1. <b>J<span style="color:#008800;">&clubs;</span>T<span style="color:#ff0000;">&hearts;</span></b> (Flop: A<span style="color:#000000;">&spades;</span>T<span style="color:#0088ff;">&diams;</span>5<span style="color:#008800;">&clubs;</span>)
-    1. **If you you bet this hand should you expect better hands to fold?**
+    1. **If you bet this hand should you expect better hands to fold?**

-    2. **If you you bet this hand should you expect worse hands to call?**
+    2. **If you bet this hand should you expect worse hands to call?**

     3. **Does this hand benefit from a protection bet?**